MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ## Early access feature

-If you have enabled early acccess then you will have a different navigation experience.
+If you have enabled early access then you will have a different navigation experience.
 This topic calls out both experiences.

 Your administrator has to opt in to early access updates for your environment and then install the updates to get this feature.
 More information: [Opt in to early access updates](https://docs.microsoft.com/power-platform/admin/opt-in-early-access-updates)